sve2-2021ss/mom-stumvoll/README.md

 The `Agent` basically consists of three components as already seen in the image in [Application](#application):

 - multiple `SystemValueSources`
-- DeviceWatcher
+- `DeviceWatcher`
-- SystemValueApi
+- `SystemValueApi`

-These will be described in this section.

 ##### SystemValueSource

 The `SystemValueSources` build the base of the `Agent`.
-They provide the application with the system values of the device (For this application the values are randomly generated).
-Each `SystemValueSource` must implement the following interface.
-It defines an event which is fired when a new value is available.
+They provide the application with monitoring information, so called `SystemValues`, of the device (As already mentioned in [Use Case](#use-case),they are randomly generated for this exercise).
+Each `SystemValueSource` must implement the following interface, which defines a common event for publishing new `SystemValues`.

 ```C#
 public interface ISystemValueSource<out T> where T : ISystemValue